By Chauna Brocht, LCSW-C

 - Your local clergy may have rental assistance funds available.

 Here are a few trusted sources that are updated regularly:

 This is a very stressful and uncertain time.
 While there are no guarantees, experts say taking active steps as quickly as possible can make the difference in helping you avert eviction.

-Chauna Brocht, LCSW-C, is Senior Manager of Service Coordination.
+Chauna Brocht, LCSW-C, is a former Senior Manager of Service Coordination at Jewish Community Services.

 JCS is a comprehensive human services organization providing a broad range of services that meet the diverse, multi-dimensional needs of individuals and families throughout Central Maryland.
 To learn more, visit jcsbalt.org or call 410-466-9200.